After you log in you will be presented with the following available commands in the vertical left hand side toolbar as shown below:

-When the recipient(s) click on the URL they will be able to view the shared sub-project directly in their browser, but in 2D view only.
+You can now use the “Get Link” to share view only URL’s with 3D viewing support.
+The function works as before where you control the “View limit” count and “Valid until” date to distribute a link to external non FieldAP users.
+When the recipient(s) click on the URL they will be able to view the shared sub-project directly in their browser, and now switch between 2D and 3D view.
 This view allows them to zoom, pan around and look at your design in full resolution.
 No other information such as cost, meta data etc. are attached and thus will not be visible.
 The company logo set in your account settings will also be included.
 See the illustration below for an example:

 With FieldAP real time collaborative capabilities, you can be on the phone with the recipient of the link and then from your own browser drive the session and take them through the layout and interact with it at will to show more details.

 Using FieldAPs' "Export" functionality you can at any time save a screenshot of the current 2D or 3D stage view as an image file that can then be included in a presentation, document, email etc. to showcase your layout/design to others.
 To access this functionality, click on the "User" settings located in the top right corner.

 Then select "Export image" from the menu, and the following dialog will appear if you are in 2D Layout mode:

 The dialog will allow you to edit the project name to be included when rendering the exported png file.
 You will also find setting for specifying the background color and include the background grid and set its color.
 You can also specify the image output resolution as either "Low", "Normal" and "High".